 - Funded on a pro rata basis for shorter part-time qualifications

-Round 4 of the RRES program opened on 20 January 2020.
-There are 1,100 scholarships available for students commencing study at any time during the 2020 academic calendar year.
+Round 6 of the RRES program is now open for students commencing study at any time during the 2022 academic calendar year.

 Indigenous students from remote and regional areas